 As we enter the final weeks of another year, what word best describes your state of mind:

 All of the above?

-I am also anticipating presenting for Extension leaders at a week-long conference in Washington, D.C., which will hopefully lead to several workshops in 2019 focused on communicating effectively by engaging our audiences.
+I am also anticipating presenting for Extension leaders at a week-long conference in Washington, D.C., which will hopefully lead to several workshops focused on communicating effectively by engaging our audiences.

 Are you scrambling to complete the goals you set for this year?
 Is there something that you need to “keep on keeping on” to enter that final stretch?
 You can do it!

 I am looking forward to another new year.
 I love new beginnings.
-I plan to set 19 goals for 2019.
-My list of “18 for 2018” is nearly all accomplished.
+I plan to set new goals for the new year.
+My goals for this year are nearly all accomplished.